Chainfire

-Chainfire is the ninth book in Terry Goodkind's epic fantasy series The Sword of Truth, and the first in a trilogy.
-It was nominated for the Prometheus Award.
+Chainfire is the ninth book in Terry Goodkind's epic fantasy series The Sword of Truth, and the first in a trilogy set.
+It was published in 2005 by Tor Books and preceded by the Naked Empire.
+In 2006, it was nominated for the Prometheus Award.

-Plot introduction

-During a raid on his camp, Richard is seriously wounded and now Nicci must use Subtractive Magic in order to save him.
-Richard awakens to find his wife Kahlan missing and discovers that he is the only person alive who remembers her.
-As he begins to search for her, he learns that he is also hunted by a beast created by Jagang's Sisters of the Dark.

-Plot summary
+Plot

 Richard Rahl is the ruler of the D'Haran Empire, a collection of nations previously made up of D'Hara and the Midlands.
 Richard Rahl and the D'Haran Empire are currently locked in an epic struggle with the Imperial Order, an Empire from the Old World, led by Emperor Jagang.

 Chainfire continues the story of Richard in his attempt to teach the people that their lives are theirs alone, and that they can be free of the Imperial Order.
 Richard is gravely injured from an enemy's arrow.
 He is brought to Nicci, a sorceress and former Sister of the Dark, who heals him using Subtractive Magic; this causes unforeseen events to spiral out of control.
 When Richard awakens, he discovers that his wife, Kahlan Amnell, the Mother Confessor, is missing.
 Furthermore, no one around him seems to remember her.
 Nicci and Cara both attribute Richard's memory of Kahlan to dreams and delusions brought on by his injury and possibly an unintended effect of the Subtractive Magic used in healing Richard.
 Despite Richard's attempts to explain the events of the last several years could not have happened without Kahlan, the paradoxes are explained away as Richard remembering things inaccurately.

 Fearing for Kahlan's life, Richard desperately tries to find some trace of her and at the same time convince the others that she exists.
 His search leads him to the witch woman, Shota, who reveals "that which you seek is long buried with the bones".
 In return for more information, Shota demands the Sword of Truth, which Richard relinquishes to her pet, Samuel, the previous bearer of the sword.
 Shota then utters the words "Chainfire" and "The Deep Nothing" and tells Richard to "beware the four-headed viper".
 She also warns Richard of a "blood beast" conjured by several wizards and Sisters of the Dark, under the orders of Jagang.
 The beast is meant to kill Richard and is as unstoppable as it is unpredictable.
 Further, the beast is able to track Richard when he uses his gift because of the way Nicci healed his arrow wound.

 In the meantime, Ann and Nathan together have discovered many blank pages in books of ancient prophecy.
 They seem to remember that the pages should not be blank but cannot remember what was originally written there.
 Zedd makes the same discovery independently.